Easy Swiss Meringue Buttercream with Pasteurized Eggs

 Keep it out of direct sunlight to help it stay as long as possible and substitute shortening for part of the butter if you really need for it to hold up in warmer temperatures.

-It is ok at room temperature for two days, can be stored in the refrigerator for two weeks or frozen for up to six months.
+Swiss meringue buttercream frosting can be stored in an airtight container at room temperature for two days.
+For longer storage, but the container in the refrigerator for up to two weeks or in the freezer for up to six months.

 Frequently Asked Questions